For my current writings, please see my Academia.edu page:

 - especially ethical issues concerning animals and abortion.

 I am also very interested in issues concerning teaching and public philosophy.
-I have also been involved in a number of collaborate research projects with medical researchers, medical and mental health care providers, social scientists and legal scholars.
+I have also been involved in a number of collaborative research projects with medical researchers, medical and mental health care providers, social scientists and legal scholars.
 I hope to eventually organize what's below to better present my writings and research.

 - Early and Later Abortions: Ethics and Law - Early Abortions Are Not Wrong, Late Abortions Could Be Wrong, but probably All Abortions Should Be Legal, for Ethics, Left and Right, edited by Bob Fischer (Oxford University Press, 2019).